Enabling Power BI integration with Business Central

 Choosing whether to use API pages or OData web services

-Whenever possible, you're encouraged to use API pages instead of OData web service.
-API pages are faster at loading data in Power BI reports than OData web services.
+We recommend that you use API pages instead of OData web services.
+API pages load data faster in Power BI reports than OData web services.
 Plus, they're more flexible because they let you get data from table fields that aren't defined in a page object.

 Setting up Dataflows